-- Office of Student Engagement, 165 Public Service Bldg. - Safety and Security Department, Tech Lab, Room 140
+- Office of Student Success, 165 Public Service Bldg. - Public Safety Department, Tech Lab, Room 140

-Crime Prevention materials concerning personal safety on campus, rape and date or acquaintance rape are available at the Office of Student Affairs, or the Safety and Security Department, 140.
-During the academic year, the Safety and Security Department and the Office of Student Affairs provide sex crime prevention information through campus publications, at college events or programs and by direct presentations to student groups on request.
+Crime Prevention materials concerning personal safety on campus, rape and date or acquaintance rape are available at the Public Safety Department.
+During the academic year, the Public Safety Department and the Office of Student Success may provide sex crime prevention information through campus publications, at college events or programs and by direct presentations to student groups upon request.